 Three Ingredient Dessert: Easy Broiled Peaches

 Our three ingredient dessert all starts with a few firm, ripe, halved and pitted peaches which become the base of our dessert.
-Then grab some crème fraiche, and finally, you can find in our shop one of our favorite black cherry jam by L'Epicurien.
+Then grab some crème fraiche, and finally, black cherry jam.
 That's all you need.
 With those three ingredients, you have a delicious summer dessert, but you don't need to wait for summer to make this peach dessert.
 Thankfully today, you can find peaches year-round.
 But the ripest you'll only find during peach season.
 That's roughly between early May and early August.

 Freestone Peaches vs Clingstone Peaches